 Quantitative RT-PCR should be done at initial workup to establish the presence of quantifiable BCR-ABL1 mRNA transcripts. qPCR, usually done on peripheral blood, is the most sensitive assay available for the measurement of BCR-ABL1 mRNA and it can detect one CML cell in a background of > 100,000 normal cells. qPCR results can be expressed in various ways, for instance as the ratio of BCR-ABL1 transcript number to the number of control gene transcripts.
 An International Scale (IS) has been established to standardize the molecular monitoring with qPCR across different laboratories with the use of one of three control genes (BCR, ABL1, or GUSB) and a qPCR assay with a sensitivity of at least 4-log reduction from the standardized baseline.
 In recent years, IS has become the gold standard of expressing qPCR values.
-Qualitative RT-PCR for the deletion of atypical BCR-ABL1 transcripts should be considered if there is discordance between FISH and qPCR results.
-BCR-ABL1 transcripts in the peripheral blood at very low levels (1-10 out of 108 peripheral blood leukocytes) can be detected in approximately 30% of normal individuals, and the incidence of this increases with age.
+Qualitative RT-PCR for the deletion of atypical BCR-ABL1 transcripts in the peripheral blood at very low levels (1-10 out of 10 peripheral blood leukocytes) can be detected in approximately 30% of normal individuals, and the incidence of this increases with age.
 The risk of developing CML for these individuals is extremely low, and neither continued monitoring nor therapy are indicated.

-Patients with disease resistant to primary treatment with imatinib should be treated with bosutinib, dasatinib, or nilotinib in the second-line setting, taking into account BCR-ABL1 mutation status.
-Patients with disease resistant to primary treatment with bosutinib, dasatinib, or nilotinib can be treated with an alternate TKI (other than imatinib) in the second-line setting, taking into account BCR-ABL1 mutation status.
+Individuals with disease resistant to primary treatment with imatinib should be treated with bosutinib, dasatinib, or nilotinib in the second-line setting, taking into account BCR-ABL1 mutation status.
+Individuals with disease resistant to primary treatment with bosutinib, dasatinib, or nilotinib can be treated with an alternate TKI (other than imatinib) in the second-line setting, taking into account BCR-ABL1 mutation status.
 The durability of these responses is frequently limited.
 There are no standardized qPCR assays for monitoring molecular response to TKI therapy in patients with atypical BCR-ABL1 transcripts.